vzeddie/fit-data-comparer/README.md

 * Create a dockerized version of this application
 * Show general stats
 * Allow conversion of axis units (e.g., m/s to mph)

+# XREFs

+* https://developer.garmin.com/fit/protocol/ - Garmin's documentation on how the FIT binary file works (unfortunately, their first-party SDK is only available for Java, C, C++, and C#)
+* https://fitdecode.readthedocs.io/en/latest/ - `polyvertex/fitdecode` wrote this neat Python module to read and parse FIT files

+# Others

+* I am using a Coros Apex 42mm running watch and a Polar H10 chest heart rate monitor.
+The data I gather from Coros may utilize different fields than data coming from Garmin.
+The FIT file standard allows for individual companies/developers to add custom fields at their whim